 - The contractor can be selected either from the employer’s list of preferences or on the advice of the professional team.

-- The contractor being apprised of the work scope.
+- The contractor is apprised of the work scope.
 Negotiations can be applied to the following type of contract.

-- This type of tendering process in construction the employer has a long term business relationship with the contractor.
+- In this type of tendering process in construction, the employer has a long-term business relationship with the contractor.

 - Where the contractor is involved in the financing of the project.

 - Where there is a pressing need to have a very early start of work on the site and to complete the works on a fast track basis.

 The advantages and disadvantages of the selective tendering process in construction are stated below: